How Do I Apply to the MPH Program?

 What are the Application Requirements?

-Students’ GRE scores are not required for the MPH Program, though scores are highly recommended if applying to the Epidemiology and Biostatistics Track.
+Students’ GRE scores are not required for the MPH Program, but applicants may submit these scores if they wish (see below for details).
 In addition, SOPHAS applications must include the following items to be eligible for consideration.
 Incomplete applications will not be considered.

 - Completed online SOPHAS application